dillonhafer/imdb/README.md

 # IMDB

+A simple way to set ID3 info tags for movies in iTunes.

-Get IMDB info for use in AtomicParsley
+This program gets IMDB info from [The Open Movie Database](http://www.omdbapi.com/) for use with [AtomicParsley](http://atomicparsley.sourceforge.net/)

 ### Usage